-At the beginning of claim negotiations, an insurance adjuster adds up the total medical expenses related to the injury.
+At the beginning of the personal injury settlement negotiation process, an insurance adjuster usually adds up the total medical expenses related to the injury.
 These expenses are referred to as "medical special damages" or simply "specials."
 That's the base figure the adjuster uses to figure out how much to pay the injured person for pain, suffering, and other nonmonetary losses, which are called "general" damages.

-When the injuries are relatively minor, the adjuster multiplies the amount of special damages by 1.5 or 2.
-When the injuries are particularly painful, serious, or long-lasting, the adjuster multiplies the amount of special damages by up to 5.
-(The multiplier may be as great as 10 in extreme cases.
-For information on exactly how an adjuster determines the multiplier, see How to Win Your Personal Injury Claim, by Joseph L. Matthews (Nolo).)
+When the injuries are relatively minor, the adjuster might multipy the amount of special damages by 1.5 or 2.
+When the injuries are particularly painful, serious, or long-lasting, the adjuster could multiply the amount of special damages by up to 5.
+(The multiplier may be as great as 10 in extreme cases.)

 The adjuster then adds on any income lost as a result of the injuries.

-That's all there is to the formula, if the adjuster is using one.
-However, this figure -- medical specials multiplied by a number between 1.5 and 5, then added to lost income -- is not a final compensation amount but only the number from which negotiations begin.
+That may be all there is to the formula, if the adjuster is using one.
+However, this figure—medical specials multiplied by a number between 1.5 and 5, then added to lost income—is not a final compensation amount, but only the number from which negotiations begin.
 Get tips on negotiating a personal injury settlement with the insurance company.

-The extent each person is at fault for the underlying accident may be the most important factor affecting how much the insurance company is likely to pay.
-The damages formula gives you a range of how much your injuries might be worth, but only after you figure in the question of fault do you know the actual compensation value of your claim -- that is, how much an insurance company will pay you.
+The extent to which each person is at fault for the underlying accident may be the most important factor affecting how much the insurance company is likely to pay.
+The damages formula gives you a range of how much your injuries might be worth, but only after you figure in the question of fault do you know the actual compensation value of your claim—that is, how much an insurance company will pay you.

 Determining fault for an accident is not an exact science, but in most claims both you and the insurance adjuster will at least have a good idea whether the insured person was entirely at fault, or if you were a little at fault, or if you were a lot at fault.
-Whatever that rough percentage of your comparative fault might be -- 10%, 50%, 75% -- is the amount by which the damages formula total will be reduced to arrive at a final figure.
+Whatever that rough percentage of your comparative fault might be—10%, 50%, 75%—is the amount by which the damages formula total will be reduced to arrive at a final figure.
 Get details on figuring out who was at fault for an accident.

-For an extensive discussion of determining the value of your claim -- along with many examples -- see How to Win Your Personal Injury Claim, by Joseph L. Matthews (Nolo).
+For an extensive discussion of determining the value of your claim (including many case examples) see How to Win Your Personal Injury Claim, by Joseph L. Matthews (Nolo).